pulumi/pulumi-hugo/themes/default/content/blog/ttl/index.md

 ### Simplifying Stack Management with Time-to-Live Stacks

 The Time-to-Live Stacks feature in Pulumi Cloud is designed to solve these pain points by allowing teams to set a predefined lifespan on any stack directly in Pulumi Cloud.
 After the specified time, these stacks are automatically destroyed, and using the optional "delete after destroy" setting, they are also removed from Pulumi Cloud entirely.
 This setting plays a pivotal role by not just destroying the resources but also cleaning up by deleting the stack itself after all resources have been terminated, ensuring that no residual artifacts are left behind.
 This maintains a clean state in the cloud environment and further reduces costs by reducing clutter.
+Time-to-Live Stacks are available today on the Enterprise and Business Critical editions of Pulumi Cloud.

 ### Key Benefits of TTL Stacks